 Home aquaponics kits are available in the market today.
-By choosing to use aquaponics kits, you can have an indoor aquaponics system in your home with no mess or hassle.
-Aquaponics kits are best used for growing microgreens, lettuce, houseplants, or other small fast-growing vegetables.
-You may not grow full crops of plants in home aquaponics kits, but you can do it as a hobby or to learn the basics if you want to learn the principles and develop into your large-scale system.
+You can have an indoor aquaponics system in your home with no mess or hassle by choosing to use aquaponics kits.
+Aquaponics kits are best for growing microgreens, lettuce, houseplants, or other small, fast-growing vegetables.
+You may not grow full plants in home aquaponics kits, but you can do it as a hobby or learn the basics if you want to know the principles and develop into your large-scale system.

 Designed for year-round gardening, this complete home kit aquaponics system can be installed indoors or outdoors.
-It’s attractive, easy to assemble, and easy-to-use design will be a perfect fit for your home.
+It is attractive, easy to assemble, and easy-to-use design will be a perfect fit for your home.
 This kit allows you to grow full-sized plants like lettuce, house plants, and other vegetables.
 This home kit system includes 60-gallon fish tanks and grow bed made from thick UV-protected and food-safe PE plastic.
-This kit is excellent for beginners who are still trying to learn how aquaponics works.
+This kit is excellent for beginners, who are still trying to learn how aquaponics works.

-If you’re planning to build your system or purchase a complete system, it is important to consider these things for the success of your aquaponics system.
+In planning to build your system or to purchase a complete system, it is important to consider these things.
 These are the basic checklist listed to help you plan your system accordingly.
-These are for home, hobby, or small scale aquaponics system and does not cover the planning required for a commercial-scale aquaponics system.
+These are for home, hobby, or small scale aquaponics system and do not cover the planning required for a commercial-scale aquaponics system.

 1. Choose the system you want to implement.

-2. What are your goals and purpose in your aquaponics system?
+2. What are the goals and purpose of your aquaponics system?

 Why do you want to have an aquaponics system?
 What plants or fish are you planning to grow and raise?
 Are you going to eat your fish?
-These questions should be given a thought so you can plan your system correctly, and for you to know what system will meet your goals, and purpose.
+These questions should be given a thought so you can plan your system correctly and know what system will meet your goals and purposes.

 3. Are you a do-it-yourself (DIY) person?

-Are you a do-it-yourself person or you prefer to purchase a well-proven free-made design? - This is one of the most important considerations in planning your aquaponics system.
-DIY aquaponics is a trial and error but can be a rewarding and fun learning experience.
+Are you a do-it-yourself person or do you prefer to purchase a well-proven free-made design?
+This is one of the most important considerations to make in planning your aquaponics system.
+DIY aquaponics is a trial and error, but can be a rewarding and fun learning experience.
 It may also take a long time to make as you are trying to figure things on your own.
-However, if you want a proven system that can run quickly and with technical support and you can choose to purchase a free-made aquaponics system.
-(2)
+However, if you want a proven system that can run quickly and with technical support, you can purchase a free-made aquaponics system.

-In an aquaponic system, the water flow is constant, so you need to take a count on the natural evaporation and increase moisture in your space.
+In an aquaponics system, the water flow is constant, so you need to take account on the natural evaporation and increase moisture in your space.
 The temperature difference will cause extra humidity.
-(3)

 2. Water Spillage

 Your fish tank or aquarium can leak.
-Therefore, where you want to create your system, should be waterproof or in an area that can get wet.
+Therefore, the area where you want to create your system should be waterproof, or it is an area that can get wet.
 Be prepared in advance for spillage.
-(3)

 The following components are important in building your aquaponics system.
-There are two types of components in an aquaponics system; The “materials” are the materials or equipment needed to build your system while the “supplies” are the supplies needed to manage or optimize your system.
+There are two types of components in an aquaponics system; The “materials” are the materials or equipment needed to build your system while the “supplies” are required to manage or optimize your system.